SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Introduction

-KD-based methods usually leverage the informative features or predictions of a well-trained teacher model to facilitate the learning of the student model.
-One straightforward approach is intra-modal distillation \cite{li2022bev-lgkd} between a large teacher model and a small student model, as shown in Figure~\ref{fig:startpic} \red{(a)}, which conducts distillation in the image modality.
-However, the ceiling performance of the model can be limited since the teacher model infers 3D geometry solely from image data.
-Another approach is cross-modal distillation, as shown in Figure~\ref{fig:startpic} \red{(b)}, which utilizes LiDAR data as the input of teacher models to transfer 3D knowledge to camera-based students~\cite{chong2022monodistill,chen2022bevdistill,li2022unifying}.
-The student is usually forced to learn and mimic the output of a LiDAR-based teacher in different representation spaces, including monocular view feature \cite{chong2022monodistill}, BEV feature \cite{chen2022bevdistill}, and voxel feature~\cite{li2022unifying}, depending on the specific architecture of the teacher model.
-Nevertheless, knowledge distillation between different modalities is hindered by the large cross-modal gap, leading to limited performance gain.
-To overcome this challenge, one may adopt the multi-modal distillation to guarantee modality consistency, \ie, Figure~\ref{fig:startpic} \red{(c)}, but the requirement of LiDAR data during inference increases deployment cost.
+To address this issue, researchers attempt to impose LiDAR data to provide accurate 3D geometry information.
+Some multi-view camera-based methods \cite{li2022bevdepth,li2023bevstereo} generate ground truth depth from LiDAR point cloud and use it as the supervisory signal for depth estimation to help transform image features to the Bird's-eye-view (BEV) space \cite{zhao2022jperceiver} accurately.
+Except for directly using LiDAR as supervision during training, some recent work employs LiDAR information by applying the knowledge distillation (KD) technique~\cite{gou2021knowledge} to improve the detection performance of camera-based methods.
+KD-based 3D object detection methods usually leverage the informative features or predictions of a well-trained teacher model to facilitate the learning of the student model.
+One straightforward approach is intra-modal distillation \cite{li2022bev-lgkd,zhang2022structured} between a large teacher model and a small student model, as shown in Figure~\ref{fig:startpic} \textbf{(a)}, which conducts distillation within the image modality.
+However, the ceiling performance of the model can be limited since the teacher model infers 3D geometry solely from image data as well.
+Another approach is cross-modal distillation, as shown in Figure~\ref{fig:startpic} \textbf{(b)}, which utilizes LiDAR data as the input of teacher models and transfers 3D knowledge to camera-based students~\cite{chong2021monodistill,chen2023bevdistill,li2022unifying}.
+The student is usually forced to learn and mimic the output of a LiDAR-based teacher in different representation spaces, including monocular view features \cite{chong2021monodistill}, BEV features \cite{chen2023bevdistill}, and voxel features~\cite{li2022unifying}.
+Nevertheless, performing knowledge distillation directly between different modalities might face significant cross-modal gaps and struggle in aligning features learned by distinct architectures of teacher and student models, resulting in limited performance improvements.